-The Consortium's goal is to make information concerning homeowner opportunities through the HOME program available to residents of public housing, coordinate with public housing staff any efforts to qualify residents for homeownership, work with public housing staff to design and offer training opportunities to residents in need of financial management and other skills prior to homeownership.
+The mission of the Housing Authority of the City of Sumter is to assist low-income families with safe decent and affordable housing opportunities as they strive to achieve self-sufficiency and improve the quality of their lives.
+The Consortium helps residents become self-sufficient by making information concerning homeowner opportunities through the HOME program available to residents of public housing, coordinate with public housing staff any efforts to qualify residents for homeownership, work with public housing staff to design and offer training opportunities to residents in need of financial management and other skills prior to homeownership.